web-page-url/bawal-code/ARCHITECTURE.md

 6. **User Experience**: Better error messages, loading states, and features
 7. **Developer Experience**: Clean APIs and separation of concerns

-This refactored architecture transforms Code Mantra from a proof-of-concept into a production-ready, secure, and maintainable programming language platform.
+This refactored architecture transforms Bawal Code from a proof-of-concept into a production-ready, secure, and maintainable programming language platform.